-Non-SME Credit Unions' Term Deposits in Banks
+Non-SME Credit Union Term Deposits in Banks

-As noted above, ENCU supports the proposal to classify term deposits made by credit unions that are not small or medium enterprises (i.e. non-SME credit unions) that have 6 to 12 months residual maturity as 50% ASF.
-We also support the proposal to include term deposits made by all credit unions with more than 12 months residual maturity as 100% ASF.
+As noted above, ENCU supports the proposal to classify term deposits made by credit unions that are not small or medium enterprises (i.e. non-SME credit unions) as 6 to 12 months residual maturity as 50% ASF.
+We also support the proposal to include term deposits made by non-SME credit unions of more than 12 months residual maturity as 100% ASF.

-We strongly support the deletion of the term "non-financial corporate" from the 50% ASF definition, and believe that an at least 50% ASF is appropriate for non-SME credit unions' 6 to 12 month term deposits in banks.
+We strongly support the deletion of the term "non-financial corporate" from the 50% ASF definition, and believe that the at least 50% ASF is appropriate for non-SME credit unions' 60 to 12 month term deposits in banks.
 We also believe that the data included in Annex A, below, on Irish credit unions' investments in bank deposits between March 2011 and September 2013 (the most recent quarter available) supports the proposition that such funds should be treated as at least 50% ASF.

-This quarterly data shows details of the top 10 counterparties which the Republic of Ireland credit unions have been investing their surplus funds in for each quarter since March 2011.
+This quarterly data shows details of the Top 10 counterparties which the Republic of Ireland credit unions have being investing their surplus funds in for each quarter since March 2011.
 This quarterly information is not available prior to March 2011.